 Taking care of yourself

 Express your feelings in a tangible way: This can be done in many ways, depending on your creativity or usual means of expression.
 You can write about your loss in a journal, or send a private note to the person you’ve lost.
 You can make a scrapbook, photo album or create an online memorial celebrating his or her life.
 You can also get involved in an organization or philanthropy that was meaningful to them, or make a donation in their name.
 If someone chose suicide because they were struggling with a specific issue, consider donating to a group that helps those who are also dealing with the same issue.
 Whatever that might be for you, finding this time can be helpful in your grief.

 Don’t judge yourself, or let others judge you: You are allowed to grieve for as long and as deeply as you need to.
 No one — including yourself — can tell you when to “move on” or “get over it.”
-It’s okay to be angry, to cry, not cry, or even laugh — you need to allow for moments of joy in your grief, and feel no guilt for having a moment without pain.
+It’s okay to be angry, to cry, not cry, or even laugh — you can allow for moments of joy in your grief, and feel no guilt for having a moment without pain.
 We recommend that you read the Mourner’s Bill of Rights to reassure yourself of your “right” to grieve.

 One of the critical factors in healing from a loss by suicide is the support of others.
 Having your family, friends, or a community of others who have experienced grief allows you to feel that someone else “gets it.”
 Being able to share your story or your feelings is vital to the healing process.